 Revenue Recognition - The Company's revenue is derived primarily from the sale of boats and trailers, marine parts, and accessories to its independent dealers.
 The Company recognizes revenue when obligations under the terms of a contract are satisfied and control over promised goods is transferred to a customer.
 For substantially all sales, this occurs when the product is released to the carrier responsible for transporting it to a customer.
 The Company typically receives payment from the floor plan financing providers within 5 business days of shipment.
 Revenue is measured as the amount of consideration it expects to receive in exchange for a product.
 The Company offers dealer incentives that include wholesale rebates, retail rebates and promotions, floor plan reimbursement or cash discounts, and other allowances that are recorded as reductions of revenues in Net sales in the consolidated statements of operations.
-The company reasonably expects to pay.
+The consideration recognized represents the amount specified in a contract with a customer, net of estimated incentives the Company reasonably expects to pay.
 The estimated liability and reduction in revenue for dealer incentives is recorded at the time of sale.
 Subsequent adjustments to incentive estimates are possible because actual results may differ from these estimates if conditions dictate the need to enhance or reduce sales promotion and incentive programs or if dealer achievement or other items vary from historical trends.
 Accrued dealer incentives are included in Accrued expenses and other current liabilities in the accompanying consolidated balance sheets.